 Its 3-way adjustable strap makes it easy to hang from above on a branch or rope.
 It also comes with a rigid plastic square on the bottom so that it can stand up on a flat surface like a shelf or picnic table.
 Because there are no feet, it is not feasible to balance it on uneven surfaces.

-We strongly recommend this light to anyone traveling to remote parts of the world or spending more than one smartphone charge's worth of time in the backcountry.
+We recommend this light to anyone traveling to remote parts of the world or spending more than one smartphone charge's worth of time in the backcountry.
 Because it doesn't necessarily rely on an electrical outlet to charge devices or be charged itself, it would be an excellent addition to a severe weather emergency kit.

 For more regular use, it also makes a fun addition to a backyard barbecue.
 If you buy a couple, they can liven up the atmosphere of a patio or porch as well.

-At $50, this light is considerably more of an investment than its closest competitor, the MPOWERD Luci Outdoor 2.0.
+At $50, this light is considerably more of an investment than its most similar competitor, the MPOWERD Luci Outdoor 2.0.
 For those who will take advantage of the USB charge out feature to power up their smartphones, we think it is worth it.
 If you consider the price of a separate light source and durable solar pad, we think there is a great value to be had with the LuminAID PackLite Max.

 The LuminAID PackLite Max is an inflatable, waterproof, fairly compact, solar-powered powerhouse.
 It's not going to knock your socks off with its brightness, but it casts a nice light when hung from above.
 We also think that the USB charge out port makes it a standout from other similar competitors.
 It's a solid option in the backcountry or anywhere far from a reliable electrical outlet.